-The collection of profiling information requires additional CPU time and memory to store this information.
+Collecting profiling information requires additional CPU time and memory to store this information.
 It may therefore be necessary to increase the memory size.
 Also expect poorer runtime performance during a profiling run.

 jamaicavmp accepts the following additional command line option.